Creating and Running Koa.js Projects with ServBay

 Koa.js server running on http://localhost:8585

-, indicating the server has started and is listening on port8585
+, confirming the server is up and listening on port8585

 .
-Keep this terminal window open to keep the server running.Configure ServBay Website Reverse Proxy
+Keep this terminal window open for the server to continue running.Configure ServBay Website Reverse Proxy

 localhost:8585

-via a custom domain, configure a Website in ServBay using reverse proxy:- Open the ServBay application.
+via a custom domain, configure a Website in ServBay with a reverse proxy:- Open the ServBay app.

 - Click the